-In this post I’ll take a look at some of the available treatment guidelines for anxiety disorders.
+In this post I’ll take a look at some of the available guidelines for evidence-based treatment of anxiety disorders.
 While psychotherapies are extremely important in the management of anxiety disorders, this post will focus only on anti-anxiety medications.
 The treatment guidelines I refer to come from the British Association for Psychopharmacology and the World Federation of Societies of Biological Psychiatry.

 Benzodiazepines, while effective, are generally only recommended for short term use or where other treatments have failed, and there should be a careful consideration of the risks vs benefits for the specific individual.